mpokrass/Personality-notes/psych-356.md

 - fasting
 - pilgrimage.

-Judaism/Christanity/Islam all incorporated Greek philosophy.
+Judaism/Christianity/Islam all incorporated Greek philosophy.
 The three monotheistic religions.

 ### Greek philosophy

 Highest happiness comes from orienting towards something more idealistic/essential/virtous than just pleasure or success.
 The idea of a true being, that is more real than this stuff.
 Pythagoras discovered that this perfect world of truth is useful in mathematics.
 Where it can actually do stuff, and music.
 Passionately excited.

 Living according to ideals of society.
 Distinction between ideals and phenomena.
-There is the idea of a perfect traingle which doesn't exist in this world.
+There is the idea of a perfect triangle which doesn't exist in this world.

 Aristotle focused on essences which were inside things.
 They are the more perfect.